 Housing Authority means the Housing Authority referred to in section 6(4) of the Housing Act 1980 as in force after commencement.

-”.

 6 On the date as at which this compilation was prepared, the Housing Societies Repeal Act 2005 s.
 28 had not come into operation.
 It reads as follows:

-“

 28. Housing Act 1980 amended